n3dst4/gumshoe-fvtt/README.md

 ## Credits

 <span>Photo by <a href="https://unsplash.com/@anniespratt?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Annie Spratt</a> on <a href="https://unsplash.com/?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>

 <span>Photo by <a href="https://unsplash.com/@marjan_blan?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Марьян Блан | @marjanblan</a> on <a href="https://unsplash.com/?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText">Unsplash</a></span>

+This System for Foundry VTT uses trademarks and/or copyrights owned by Pelgrane Press Ltd, which are used under the Pelgrane Press Ltd, Community Use Policy.
+We are expressly prohibited from charging you to use or access this content.
+This System for Foundry VTT is not published, endorsed, or specifically approved by Pelgrane Press Ltd. For more information about Pelgrane Press Ltd’s Community Use Policy, please visit [this page](https://wp.me/p7Ic36-5FU).
+For more information about Pelgrane Press Ltd visit [pelgranepress.com](http://pelgranepress.com/).”

+Huge thanks to Nick van Oosten/NickEast for [Foundry Project Creator](https://gitlab.com/foundry-projects/foundry-pc/create-foundry-project) and [the Typescript types to go with it](https://gitlab.com/foundry-projects/foundry-pc/foundry-pc-types).